 The development of the Primary Care Division is a key element of the overall Health Reform programme.
-The core objective of the division is to achieve a more balanced health service by ensuring that the majority of patients and clients who require urgent or planned care are managed within primary and community based settings.
+The core objective of the division is to achieve a more balanced health service by ensuring that the majority of patients and clients who require urgent or planned care are managed within primary and community-based settings.
 This will be achieved by bringing together the various stakeholders to ensure that services that can safely and effectively be delivered in a community setting are transferred from acute settings.
-This will achieve a more accessible and cost effective health services for the benefit of all service users.
+This will achieve a more accessible and cost-effective health service for the benefit of all service users.

 Primary Care & Social Inclusion Services:

 The Primary Care Strategy defined primary care as being ‘an approach to care that includes a range of services designed to keep people well, from the promotion of health and screening for disease to assessment, diagnosis, treatment and rehabilitation as well as personal social services.
 The services provide first-level contact that is fully accessible by self-referral and have a strong emphasis on working with communities and individuals to improve their health and social wellbeing’.